Brant Oliver, PhD, MS, MPH, FNP-BC, PMHNP-BC

-Brant Oliver is an ANCC board certified family and psychiatric nurse practitioner (FNP-BC, PMHNP-BC), certified multiple sclerosis specialist (MSCN), healthcare improvement science specialist, educator and research scientist.
+Brant Oliver PhD, MS, MPH, FNP-BC, PMHNP-BC is Assistant Professor in the School of Nursing at MGH Institute of Health Professions.
+Dr. Oliver is an ANCC board certified family and psychiatric nurse practitioner (FNP-BC, PMHNP-BC), certified multiple sclerosis specialist (MSCN), healthcare improvement science specialist, educator and research scientist.
 He received a Master of Science (MS) degree in Nursing in 2002 from MGH Institute of Health Professions in Boston, MA, where he completed a dual-specialty nurse practitioner program in family practice and psychiatry.

 He later completed a Master of Public Health (MPH) degree in 2008 at the Geisel School of Medicine at Dartmouth College in Hanover, New Hampshire.
 In 2012, he completed a PhD in Health Policy & Clinical Practice at the Dartmouth Institute for Health Policy and Clinical Practice at Dartmouth College, with concentrations in healthcare improvement science and clinical research.
 In 2012, he also completed a two-year fellowship in healthcare quality improvement and leadership in the Department of Veterans Affairs National Quality Scholars Program (VAQS).

-Dr. Oliver has been teaching at the School of Nursing (SON) since 2008 and joined the faculty as Assistant Professor in 2011.
-He has taught in the ABSN, DEN, and DNP programs, including psychiatric clinical instruction, general pharmacology, advanced pharmacology, health policy, family theory & therapeutic communication, advanced primary care theory, and outcomes measurement for improvement science.
+Dr. Oliver has taught in the ABSN, DEN, and DNP programs, including psychiatric clinical instruction, general pharmacology, advanced pharmacology, health policy, family theory & therapeutic communication, advanced primary care theory, and outcomes measurement for improvement science.
 He is currently working with other Institute faculty to facilitate healthcare improvement science curriculum integration and redesign in the undergraduate, graduate, and doctoral nursing programs, with a particular focus on applied healthcare quality improvement education and shared decision making.

 Dr. Oliver has been a nurse practitioner in active clinical practice since 2003, and for the majority of that time has worked as a certified multiple sclerosis specialist (MSCN) and subspecialist in multiple sclerosis (MS) mental health care.
 He is currently practicing at the Multiple Sclerosis Specialty Care Program at Concord Hospital in Concord, NH.
 His role there focuses predominantly on MS mental health care, but also includes general multiple sclerosis care, general neurobehavioral health consultations, and healthcare quality improvement and informatics at the microsystems level.